-It is important to note that the symptoms of large cell carcinoma and other lung cancers are more likely to develop due to causes other than cancer.
+It is important to note that the symptoms of large cell carcinoma and other lung cancers are

 However, it is vital to see a healthcare professional as soon as a person first notices symptoms.
 This may result in an early diagnosis, meaning that treatments may be more effective.

 Some questions that a person may want to ask their healthcare provider include:

 - What stage is it at, and what does this mean?

 - What are the recommended treatment options?

 - Will certain activities make the symptoms worse?

 - What might the long-term effects of cancer and the treatment involve?

 If a person receives a diagnosis of large cell carcinoma, they can speak to their healthcare providers about their treatment options.

 They can also find additional resources and support from: